Zahrabassi/Portfolio-Data/README.md

 # Zahra Abassi - Data Analysis Portfolio

-## **Under Construction :)**
-Absolutely, here's an adjusted introduction that incorporates your portfolio's structure:

 **Hi, I'm Zahra!**

 I'm a data engineer with a software engineering degree, specializing in Business Intelligence (BI) and data analytics.
 My journey into the world of data began in 2019 with a data bootcamp, igniting my fascination with its potential to unlock valuable insights.